KygekTeam/docs/plugins/pocketmine-mp-4.md

 # PocketMine-MP 4 Plugins by KygekTeam

-Last updated: November 18th, 2021

-**PM4 WARNING: All of the plugins listed below is currently under development as of writing this docs.
-There might be some major bugs, so use them with caution.
-If you found a bug, please report to us by submitting an issue in the corresponding plugin, and we will try to address it as soon as possible.**
+**Last updated: December 3rd, 2021**

-The first beta version of PocketMine-MP 4 has been released after years of PocketMine-MP 4 development.
-This means the first stable version PocketMine-MP 4 will finally be released very soon, and PocketMine-MP 3 will be no longer supported after a while.
+The first public version of PocketMine-MP 4 has been released on December 1st, 2021 after years of PocketMine-MP 4 development.
+This means that PocketMine-MP 3 will be no longer supported after a while.
 We want to provide the best service for everyone, one of which is by providing an update for a newer PocketMine-MP version before anyone needs it.
-That's why we starting to update all of our existing plugins to be compatible with PocketMine-MP 4.
+That's why we starting to update all of our existing plugins to be compatible with PocketMine-MP 4 before the PocketMine-MP 3 official support comes to an end.

-Plugins listed below are ready to be used by users which have enough knowledge.
-We will keep constantly update this page when another plugin becomes ready to be used for PocketMine-MP 4.
-Even so, the PocketMine-MP API may change anytime, as the API haven't been finalized, which may possibly breaking existing plugins which depends on it.
-Because of that, we might have to keep updating our plugins until the PocketMine-MP 4 API has been finalized.
-So, please use the plugins below with caution.
+Plugins listed below are ready to be used for production servers, but like all software, they may contain minor bugs.
+If you happen to find one, please submit an issue in the GitHub repository of the plugin you're facing with.

 ## PocketMine-MP 4 supported plugins